Azure/azure-notificationhubs-ios/README.md

 4. Implement the callback to receive push notifications

-    Implement the application:didReceiveRemoteNotification:fetchCompletionHandler callback to forward push notifications to App Center Push.
-In the code below, if on macOS, not Mac Catalyst, replace `UIApplication` with `NSApplication`.
+    Implement the application:didReceiveRemoteNotification:fetchCompletionHandler callback to forward push notifications to MSNotificationHub  In the code below, if on macOS, not Mac Catalyst, replace `UIApplication` with `NSApplication`.

     Swift:
     ```swift
     func application(_ application: UIApplication, didReceiveRemoteNotification userInfo: [AnyHashable : Any], fetchCompletionHandler completionHandler: @escaping (UIBackgroundFetchResult) -> Void) {

         // Forward to MSNotificationHub
-        MSNotificationHub didReceiveRemoteNotification(userInfo)
+        MSNotificationHub.didReceiveRemoteNotification(userInfo)

         // Complete handling the notification
         completionHandler(.noData)